znswanderer/znswanderer.github.io/_posts/2021-07-04-Harmonic-Oscillator-SymPy.md

 ## Generating the wave functions with SymPy

-Now, to represent the solutions as wavefunctions $$\psi(\tilde x)$$, we first consider the Ladder operators in the spatial space with the dimensionless coordinates:
+Now, to represent the solutions as wavefunctions $$\psi(\tilde x)$$, we first consider the Ladder operators in position space with the dimensionless coordinates:

 $$
 \begin{aligned}